DePrinsT/deprinst.github.io/README.md

+# Toon De Prins

-My Personal website.
-It serves both as a way to showcase my activities and interests, and as an easily accessible CV.
-Based on the al-folio theme (https://github.com/alshedivat/al-folio).
+This is the repository for my [personal website](https://deprinst.github.io/).
+It serves as a way to showcase my current activities, projects interests, as well as previous publications.
+It also contains an easily accessible, extensive CV.
+Based on the [al-folio theme](https://github.com/alshedivat/al-folio).